PiotrZakrzewski/msgpack-class/README.md

 ```
 it will generate the results in `.benchmarks` dir, as a JSON.

-My results, generate with the above commands (transformed from json to a csv)
+My results, generated with the above commands ( and transformed from json to a csv)
  are in [this csv file](results.txt).
 Mind that the columns mention
 following numbers of fields: single, 100, 1k ...
 while the blog post mentions 4, 400, 4k ... the 4x is correct, 1, 100 1k .. where the